DilanCF/ENEE447-notes/lecture notes/Lecture07.md

 3. Starvation
     * If multiple threads are waiting, is there a possibility some threads may end up being overlooked?
-    * Yes, writer needs to wait for not only the current raders but also for the future readers
+    * Yes, writer needs to wait for not only the current readers but also for the future readers
         * Too many readers == writer starvation
         * Sol: Have a way to indicate that a writer is waiting, and act accordingly
             * Con: Too many writers == Readers starve instead